joakim/bismark/extras.md

 Enclosing a section of text in double square brackets `[[…]]` tagged with the name of an extension, will cause it to be rendered by that extension.

 Which renderers are supported depend on the environment.
 If a renderer is not supported, the contents should be rendered as usual.
-(Note how the image will fall back to a link in the first example.)
+(Note how the image will fall back to a link in the example below.)

 	[[spoiler
 	  [[image <A happy little quokka holding a twig https://i.imgur.com/KLsmqqR.jpeg>]]